-Graduates of the undergraduate FCS: Dietetics Option at Eastern Illinois University are eligible to receive an official ACEND Verification Statement of DPD Program Completion.
+Graduates of the undergraduate FCS: Dietetics Option (BS in Nutrition and Dietetics after Fall 2019) at Eastern Illinois University are eligible to receive an official ACEND Verification Statement of DPD Program Completion.
 The DPD Coordinator will issue the Verification Statement of DPD Program Completion once the degree has been certified by the LCBAS Certifying Officer (usually one month after the close of the semester).
 An official copy of the ACEND Verification Statement is required to begin an internship program and for membership in the Academy of Nutrition and Dietetics.
 The DPD Coordinator will retain a copy of the Verification Statement of DPD Program Completion.

-Copies of ACEND Verification Statement will be available to individuals completing the DPD Program by contacting the DPD Director through the departmental office (217) 581-6076 or sending a request to:
+Copies of ACEND Verification Statement will be available to individuals completing the DPD Program by contacting the DPD Coordinator through the departmental office (217) 581-6353 or sending a request to:

-School of Family and Consumer Sciences 600 Lincoln Ave Charleston, IL 61920
+Nutrition and Dietetics Attn: DPD Coordinator 600 Lincoln Ave Charleston, IL 61920